Milk Street Enchiladas and Molletes (Ep 309)

 - Kosher salt

-In a medium bowl, stir together the tomatoes, onion, cilantro, chili, vinegar, oil and 1 teaspoon salt.
+INSTRUCTIONS In a medium bowl, stir together the tomatoes, onion, cilantro, chili, vinegar, oil and 1 teaspoon salt.
 Cover and let stand at room temperature for 15 minutes.
 Using a slotted spoon, transfer to a serving bowl, letting the liquid drip away.
 Taste and season with salt.

 PHOTO CREDIT: CONNIE MILLER OF CB CREATIVES